KDP Previewer Checklist

 Warning pattern: TOC labels out of order

-Fix: Reorder source chapter headings and regenerate TOC from the corrected structure.
+Fix: Reorder source chapter headings and regenerate the TOC from the corrected structure.

-Verify: TOC labels and reading sequence both match manuscript order.
+Verify: TOC labels and reading order both match the manuscript order.

 Warning pattern: image may be cut off near trim

-Fix: Match bleed setting to design intent and keep key visual content within trim-safe zones.
+Fix: Match bleed settings to the design and keep important visual content inside safe print zones.

 Verify: Full-page image pages render without cut-off risk markers.